austin-lai/TryHackMe-WriteUp/TryHackMe(THM)-Boiler CTF/README.md

 ![10-3](img/10-3.png)

-Next, we starting enumerate the system and found `log.txt` in the current directory.
+Next, we start enumerate the system and found `log.txt` in the current directory.

 Checking the content of `log.txt`, we found an user credential.